atlassian/gostatsd/README.md

 * `<base>.histogram` with tag `le:50`
 * `<base>.histogram` with tag `le:+Inf`

-Each team series will contain total number of timer data points that had value less or equal `le` value, e.g. cumulative counter `<base>.histogram` with tag `le:5` will contain number of all observations that had value below `5`.
+Each team series will contain a total number of timer data points that had a value less or equal `le` value, e.g. cumulative counter `<base>.histogram` with the tag `le:5` will contain the number of all observations that had a value below `5`.
 Cumulative counter `<base>.histogram` with tag `le:+Inf` is equivalent to `<base>.count` and contains total number.

 All other timer tags are preserved and added to all the time series.

-To limit cardinality, `timer-histogram-limit` option can be specified to limit number of buckets that will be created (default is `math.MaxUint32`).
+To limit cardinality, `timer-histogram-limit` option can be specified to limit the number of buckets that will be created (default is `math.MaxUint32`).

-This is experimental feature and it is possible that it will be removed in future versions.
+This is an experimental feature and it may be removed in future versions.

 Sending metrics
 ---------------